 After listening to that call, came the craziest adventure to my self-discovery, healing, and manifestation.

 What happens when you start loving yourself?

-When you love yourself, so many magic things could happen.
+When you start this journey, so many magic things will happen.
 Your view of yourself changes, and the world responds to that new image you have created of yourself.

 A lot of people don’t realize this but we constantly allow people, things, and events to enter our lives that would later on harm or hurt us because we have no standards to base it from.

 But if you let yourself experience the real love you truly are worthy of, you will no longer accept things that makes you feel like crap.
 And when you stop accepting crap from entering your life, you create more space for amazing people, things and opportunities that truly matter – the ones worthy of your time and energy.